Notifications in Xeoma

 More about the “Mobile notifications” module here.

 You may also be interested in the ability to receive instant notifications in Telegram.
-Details here.
+Details here and below in this article.

 Almost everyone nowadays has a phone, and that means they can always receive a notification by SMS in case of emergency or simply be notified that everything is fine on their facility.
 “SMS sending” allows you to set up the automated sending of text messages (SMS) to a mobile phone.
 You can receive a notification upon the trigger or simply according to the schedule.
 This module is available in Xeoma Standard and Xeoma Pro editions.